 Soccer is a tough, combative, contact sport where the contest to gain possession of the ball should nonetheless be fair and sporting.
 Serious Foul Play and the related offense of Violent Conduct are strictly forbidden.
-They violate the Spirit of the Game and the referee must respond to them by stringently applying the Laws of the Game: The punishment is sending-off (players) or dismissal (nonplayers).
+They violate the Spirit of the Game and the referee must respond to them by stringently applying the Laws of the Game: The punishment is sending-off the offending player (or substitute in the case of Violent Conduct).